Searching ...

 Friday, February 05, 2021

-How to Spot a Rental Scammer and Check to Make Sure a Rental Property is Legit
+How to Spot a Rental Scammer and Make Sure a Rental Property is Legit

-We all rely on the Internet for our home and rental searches, of course, but it’s vital to be aware that not all listings are what they seem.
+We all rely on the Internet for our home and rental searches.
+But, not all listings are what they seem.

-In fact, a survey done by Apartment List reported that 43 percent of online apartment shoppers came across a fake listing, with 5.2 million people (mostly between the age of 19 to 29) in the United States losing money to rental scams.
-And, out of those scam victims, the median loss was $400 – but nearly 18 percent lost more than $2,000!
+In fact, a survey done by Apartment List reported that 43% of online apartment shoppers came across a fake listing.
+Some 5.2 million people (mostly between 19 to 29) in the United States lost money to rental scams.
+Out of those scam victims, the median loss was $400 – but nearly 18% lost more than $2,000!

 Too Good to Be True